Skip to Content

 16. Bear Safety On The Move

-Bear Safety on the Move
+Bear Safety On The Move

 © tonyjoycephotography

-Traveling safely through bear territory requires constant vigilance and preparedness.
 Always hike in groups, as numbers can deter bears from approaching.
 Make noise regularly to alert bears of your presence, reducing surprise encounters which can lead to aggression.

 When moving through dense vegetation or near food sources, stay alert for signs of bears like tracks or scat.
 Carry bear spray and know how to use it effectively.
 Keeping it accessible ensures you can respond quickly in case of an encounter.

-17. Bear Awareness For Kids
+18. Bear Awareness For Kids

-Bear Awareness for Kids
+Bear Awareness For Kids

 © grizzlybearfdn